 A student whose cumulative GPA falls below 2.0 for any given semester will be placed on academic warning for the following semester.
-Notification will be sent to the student's assigned advisor.
-The student's assigned advisor will contact the student to discuss services and support available at RichmondCC and ways to improve the student's grades.
+Notification will be sent to the student and his/her advisor.
+The student will be required to meet with his-her advisor to schedule a one hour academic skills development session that can be completed either in-person or online.